-The Black Vault is the largest online Freedom of Information Act (FOIA) document clearinghouse in the world.
-The research efforts here are responsible for the declassification of hundreds of thousands of pages released by the U.S. Government & Military.
-Discover the Truth at: http://www.theblackvault.com Approved For Release 2000/08/69: CIR-LDF96-00789R000700260002-5 status (accomplished in March 1985); (2) gain human use approval (granted in March 1985); (3) set up a senior oversight and a task coordinating committee (accomplished - though not currently activated); (4) establish tight project controls along with an automated data base management and records system (accomplished); and (5) to establish an R/D link for supporting operational capability development (accomplished via HQ SGRD funding and a DARPA MIPR).
+(S/NF/SS-2) Programmatic and operational requirements identified in the action plan were to: (1) fain special access program (SAP) status (accomplished in March 1985); (2) gain human use approval (granted in March 1985); (3) set up a senior oversight and a task coordinating committee (accomplished -- though not currently activated); (4) establish tight project controls along with an automated data base management and records system (accomplished); and (5) to establish an R/D link for supporting operational capability development (accomplished via HQ SGRD funding and a DARPA MIPR).

 (S/NF/SS-2) The R/D link, via SRI International, has yielded improved data evaluation procedures, has identified potential personnel selection techniques, and has contributed to training/development methods that are currently in project use.
-The activity at SRI has undergone extensive review by a 9-member peer review panel to insure that scientific rigor is maintained all them (S/NF/SS-2) Basic approach employed by SUN STREAK toward developing a prototype operational remote viewing (RV) capability is to located personnel with potential RV capability and to develop these abilities via appropriate training/development procedures.
+The activity at SRI has undergone extensive review by a 9-member peer review panel to insure that scientific rigor is maintained.

+(S/NF/SS-2) Basic approach employed by SUN STREAK toward developing a prototype operational remote viewing (RV) capability is to located personnel with potential RV capability and to develop these abilities via appropriate training/development procedures.
 Once satisfactory progress is noted on single-toverify training tasks, those individuals are presented advanced training and operational simulation targets.
 Operational simulation targets are usually US military or scientific targets where ground truth is totally known or can be readily determined.
-Satisfactory performance on these tasks westerd qualify an individual for operational projects of interest to the intelligence community.
-In way of the operational projects, however, ground truth is usually not known (or is only partially STROTT Approved For Release 2000/08/05.
-CA-RDP96-00789R000700260002-5 known).
+Satisfactory performance on these tasks would qualify an individual for operational projects of interest to the intelligence community.
+In way of the operational projects, however, ground truth is usually not known (or is only partially known).
 Consequently, complete evaluation of the viewer's data cannot be made until a later time when ground truth does become available.
 In the interim, reasonable estimates of the overall validity of the viewer's data can be made for many of the operational projects worked, based on what is generally known or suspected about the target.
-These interim evaluation results updated whenever new ground truth is received.
-(S/NF/SS-2) The operational projects pursued by SUN STREAK are approved by the program manager and are, in part, based on the program manager's familiarity with IC needs and on solicitation from others within the IC who have been briefed into the SUN STREAK program.
-(S/NF/SS-2) The evaluation performed for this report cover all the operational and operational simulation projects (approximately 200) that have been worked by SUN STREAK personnel a flue of Sun the called for since 1986.
-However, a special operations also involved use results to a also consultants from the SRI talent pool.
-These were called few of the total projects worked, and their results do not alter the neuded in this report.
+These interim evaluation results would be updated whenever new ground truth is received.

+(S/NF/SS-2) The operational projects pursued by SUN STREAK are approved by the program manager and are, in part, based on the program manager's familarity with IC needs and on solicitation from others within the IC who have been briefed into the SUN STREAK program.

+(S/NF/SS-2) The evaluation performed for this report covers all the operational and operational simulation projects (approximately 200) that have been worked by SUN STREAK personnel since 1986.
+However, a few special operations also involved use of consultants from the SRI talent pool.
+These were only a few of the total projects worked, and their results do not alter the overall evaluation presented in this report.
-STERET

-Approved For Release 2000/08/996-00789R000700260002-5

 II EVALUATION (U)

 1. DATA BASE (U)

 (S/NF/SS-2) The SUN STREAK project maintains an extensive record of all project activity.
-Details include project timing, people involved (i.e., viewers, interviewers, and possibly observers), and a variety of other data considered essential for good record keeping and for evaluating project results.
+Details include project timing, people involved i.e., viewers, interviewers, and possibly observers), and a variety of other data considered essential for good record keeping and for evaluating project results.
 This data, along with project summaries, are maintained in an automated data base for convenient retrieval.
 Copies of project summaries are also sent to the program manager for his review.
 In addition, all raw data (i.e., sketches, viewer's notes) are maintained in a separate file that is available for review and analysis (Additional project record details are in appendix I).